-Informational Herding, Optimal Experimentation, and Contrarianism, Smith, Sorensen, and Tian (2017)
+Informational Herding, Optimal Experimentation, and Contrarianism, Smith, Sorensen, and Tian (accepted by Review of Economic Studies, 8/2020)

 For herding, we find that herding is socially efficient for all discount factors less than one, but should occur less readily, since cascade sets shrink.
 In other words, we prove that herds and inefficient herds owe not to the selfishness of agents, but to the problem of signaling private information through finitely many actions.